 PER 445.
 OUTDOOR EDUCATION IN RECREATION.
-When possible, class conducts a camping situation and field trips are taken.
+Principles of outdoor adventure, discussion, and education.
+Trips are required.
 3

 PER 450.
 PRINCIPLES OF BODY CONDITIONING.
 Principles of body conditioning to involve weight control, relaxation, physical fitness, and body contouring.
 Individual needs will be assessed.
 May be repeated for up to four hours credit toward graduation.
 2 hours per week.
 Does not meet general education requirements.
 2